edilson258/edilson258/README.md

 # Hello and welcome!

-I'm a systems developer with a focus on JavaScript and web tooling and i'm open to work.
+I'm a systems developer with a focus on JavaScript and web tooling.

+Open to work.